SethTales/FluentInject/README.md

 ## Features

-- currently FluentInject supports registrations of interfaces mapped to classes, and injecting interfaces as constructor parameters
+- registrations of interfaces mapped to classes
+- injecting interfaces as constructor parameters
+- injecting other types using an activator func
 - yes, this is a very limited feature set - more to come in the future

 ## Future Plans

-- allow the use of an activator func `Func<T>` to tell the container how to construct objects.
-This is really a table stakes feature of a DI framework and allows you to inject things like strings and ints into constructors
 - allow the resolution of a class without a corresponding interface.
 This is useful if you have a DTO that only has properties that you want to be able to resolve without defining an interface
 - implement service scoping
 - allow loading of types from assemblies